 4) Hit the Beach:

 Hiking isn’t everybody’s cup of tea.
 Therefore, when you tour Lombok for yourself, you may wish to spend your time on one of the islands many beautiful beaches instead of hiking to the waterfalls.
 I quickly stopped at Senggigi beach on my way back to the harbour and I’d say that this soft sand beach, lined with palm trees, is the perfect place to spend a relaxing day in Lombok.
-Senggigi is also the ‘tourist hub’ of Lombok so there’s no shortages of restaurants and shops to explore nearby as well.
+It much reminded me of the stunning beaches you’d find in Sanur or Seminyak in Bali!

-Other, even more picturesque, beaches in Lombok you may consider visiting include: Mawun Beach, and the so called ‘Pink beach’ which is located near to Ekas Peninsula, and surprise surprise it has pink sand!
+This said the island is also home to several other picturesque beaches that you may consider adding to you Lombok itinerary such as: Mawun Beach, and the so-called ‘Pink Beach’ located near to Ekas Peninsula, which surprise surprise has magical pink sand!

 So when it comes to beaches, you’re really spoiled for what to do in Lombok!

 That pretty much summaries the things to do in Lombok in a day.
-Although I had a truly magical day (and one I’m not likely to forget) in Lombok myself, I did feel slightly cheated of time.
+Although I had a truly magical day (and one I’m not likely to forget) in Lombok, I did feel slightly cheated of time.

-Amongst other things, I would have loved to have joined a trek up Mount Rinjani, as there’s said to be the most breath-taking views the whole way up.
+Amongst other things, I would have loved to have joined a trek up Mount Rinjani, (the second highest volcano in Indonesia) as there’s said to be the most breath-taking views the whole way up.
 There’s also hot springs, an exquisite crater lake, and the best sunrises in Indonesia.